Skip to content

 Data loss

-Ransomware attacks can result in the loss of critical business data, including customer information, financial records, and intellectual property.
+Ransomware attacks can result in the loss of critical business data, including client information, financial records, and intellectual property.
 This can have long-term consequences, such as legal liabilities and loss of competitive advantage.

 Reputation damage